Workers' Compensation: General.

-The types of providers who may be attending providers are established in various parts of the Act and Department rules.
-There is no definition of "attending provider" in the Act; however the Department's rules define "attending provider" as a person licensed to independently practice one or more of the following professions: Medicine and surgery; osteopathic medicine and surgery; chiropractic; naturopathic physician; podiatry; dentistry; optometry; and advanced registered nurse practitioner.
+The types of providers who may be attending providers and the duties of attending providers are established in various parts of the Act and Department rules.
+There is no definition of "attending provider" in the Act; however, the Department's rules define "attending provider" as a person licensed to independently practice one or more of the following professions: medicine and surgery, osteopathic medicine and surgery, chiropractic, naturopathic physician, podiatry, dentistry, optometry, and advanced registered nurse practitioner.
 Other provider types may provide treatment, but may not be attending providers.

 Attending providers are the only providers who may sign accident forms, initial reports, and certify time-loss compensation.
-The Department's rules allow physician assistants to also sign any certificates, forms, or other required documents that the physician assistant's supervising physician may sign.
-However, a physician assistant may not rate permanent disability or impairment and may not perform independent medical examinations or consultations.
-In addition, only attending providers who are physicians or chiropractors can perform impairment ratings, which are exams conducted if a worker, after reaching maximum medical improvement, is left with permanent functional limitations.
+Only attending providers who are physicians or chiropractors can perform impairment ratings, which are exams conducted if a worker, after reaching maximum medical improvement, is left with permanent functional limitations.

 The Act outlines other duties and obligations of a physician or ARNP who attends the injured worker.
 For example, the physician or ARNP may: